asifzafar00/Android-interview/README.md

 > Android Interview Questions - Your Cheat Sheet For Android Interview

-## Prepared and maintained by [Asif Zafar](https://github.com/asifzafar00) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.
+## Prepared and maintained by [Asif Zafar](https://github.com/asifzafar00) and [Neeraj Kumar](https://github.com/imneeraj) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.

 ## About me